-KEY RISKS RISK MITIGATION/CONTROLS IN PLACE ПКЕЦНООВ IMPACT RESIDUAL PISK ACTIONS RECOMMENDED BY WHEN BY WHOM RISK OWNER DIRECTORATE 16 Lack of clarity on future of FRS, leading to inertia.
-The Sir Ken Knight review highlighted a need to review governance arrangements relating to FRAs.
-Until such time as further clarity is provided it remains difficult to plan in the long term, hence this risk needs to be reviewed following the outcome of the May elections.
-3 3 9 No further clarity has been provided on this issue, although there has been talk about responsibility potentially transferring to PPCs.
-Until such time as further clarity is provided it is proposed that the risk remains at its current level, and is reviewed as clarity is provided or in 12 month's time.
-30/09/2016 CFO CFO Exec Board 17 Emergency Services Mobile Communication Programme (ESMCP) is a national project which will deliver a replacement communications and data service using 4G technology.
+KEY RISKS RISK MITIGATION/CONTROLS IN PLACE ПКЕЦНООВ IMPACT RESIDUAL ACTIONS RECOMMENDED BY WHEN BY WHOM RISK OWNER DIRECTORATE 17 Failure of ESMCP to deliver a viable communication facility.
+Emergency Services Mobile Communication Programme (ESMCP) is a national project which will deliver a replacement communications and data service using 4G technology.
 The new broadband data services will replace the existing private mobile radio system provided by Airwave.
 Whilst the Programme is in its procurement phase, determining who to award the contract to, the current timescales show the eventual system being rolled out to all Control rooms by January 2017, with the system then being rolled out to individual Fire Services.
 The current Airwave contract has been extended until 2019, in order to ensure that the roll out of the new system is complete before the existing contact ends.
-Given how crucial mobile communications are to the Service it is proposed that this is included on the corporate risk register as a medium risk, and is reviewed in 6 month's time.
-3 3 9 A regional fire and rescue co-ordinator has been appointed and a plan to work across all five Services in the North West is being produced.
-Where possible the Services will also collaborate with other Blue Light Services.
-Information in relation to national timescales, costs and governance has been received.
-The Service is currently working up its own internal project structure to support the roll out.
-It should be noted that the North West will be the first region to transition over to ESMCP starting September 2017 30/09/2016 HoServ Develop DoSP Strategy & Planning
+3 3 9 The Service continues to progress work along with the other NW FRS, as the first region to role out the proposed solution.
+There is concerns due to slippage of milestones within the national timescale, and there will be further work undertaken within the NW in October to realise some of the operational issues across the three Emergency Services, in conjunction with the National Home Office programme team.
+There will be a clearer picture towards the end of the year after this work, and further milestones are reached within the project and the risks will be assessed and updated.
+31/03/2017 HoServ Develop DoSP Strategy & Planning

-KEY RISKS RISK MITIGATION/CONTROLS IN PLACE ПКЕЦНООВ IMPACT RESIDUAL PISK ACTIONS RECOMMENDED BY WHEN BY WHOM RISK OWNER DIRECTORATE 18 Inability to maintain service provision in spate conditions Robust Business Continuity arrangements 3 3 9 Comprehensive debrief process undertaken and SMT approved Action Plan agreed • Revise planning assumptions in LFRS Integrated Risk Management Plan to recognise potential for, and impacts of, wide area flooding in Lancs • Ensure ESMCP specification recognises communication needs identified • Refine training for LFRS FDOs regarding National Resilience Asset mobilisation and associated Command Support and test via exercise • Refine LFRS vehicle fleet with additional multipurpose (4x4) vehicles suitable for use in wide area flooding • Enhance staff PPE with provision of flood suits and provide necessary training to safely operate in type 1 water 31/03/2017 HoServ Develop DoSP Strategy & Planning Failure to maximise the opportunities that technological advances present due to a lack of capacity within the ICT department, and an inability of staff to keep pace with new development that are implemented ICT Asset Mgt Plan in place, which identifies replacement timeframes for existing systems BPIP consider all new ICT systems/developments, as part of this consideration is given to capacity planning in terms of ICT resource and impact on end users CPB consider outcomes from BPIP 4 3 12 Additional ICT resources identified in 2016/17 budget Development of social networking site for staff to support each other and share knowledge of ICT systems is planned for 2016/17 31/03/2017 HolCT DoSP Strategy & Planning
+KEY RISKS RISK MITIGATION/CONTROLS IN PLACE LIKELIHOOD IMPACT RESIDUAL ACTIONS RECOMMENDED BY WHEN BY WHOM RISK OWNER DIRECTORATE 1.
+8 Inability to maintain service provision in spate conditions Robust Business Continuity arrangements 3 3 9 Comprehensive debrief process undertaken and SMT approved Action Plan agreed Revise planning assumptions in LFRS Integrated Risk Management Plan to recognise potential for, and impacts of, wide area flooding in Lancs Ensure ESMCP specification recognises communication needs identified Refine training for LFRS FDOs regarding National Resilience Asset mobilisation and associated Command Support and test via exercise Refine LFRS vehicle fleet with additional multipurpose (4x4) vehicles suitable for use in wide area flooding Enhance staff PPE with provision of flood suits and provide necessary training to safely operate in type 1 water 31/03/2017 HoServ Develop DoSP Strategy & Planning 1 Failure to maximise the opportunities that technological advances present due to a lack of capacity within the ICT department, and an inability of staff to keep pace with new development that are implemented ICT Asset Mgt Plan in place, which identifies replacement timeframes for existing systems BPIP consider all new ICT systems/developments, as part of this consideration is given to capacity planning in terms of ICT resource and impact on end users CPB consider outcomes from BPIP 4 3 12 Additional ICT resources identified in 2016/17 budget Development of social networking site for staff to support each other and share knowledge of ICT systems is planned for 2016/17 31/03/2017 HolCT DoSP Strategy & Planning